psendyk/blackjack/index.md

 ###### Kinematics
 We decided to attach a gripper on each of Baxter's arms to allow it to efficiently pick up, flip, and deal the cards.
 For Baxter's movement we planned on primarily using inverse kinematics with the MoveIt package to perform motion planning for card manipulation.
 We also added constraints and objects within MoveIt, similar to how Lab 8 worked, to avoid hitting the table or the deck.
 Four different motions are required to deal the blackjack game.
 Baxter needs to pick up the card, look at it, and place it down.
 Placing the card face up requires the card to be flipped, which is achieved by handing the card off to the other arm.
 Additionally, movements of both arms are parallelized for efficiency, meaning that Baxter can deal a card while pick up the next.
 ###### Computer Vision
+We decided to use a neural network for our implementation of the gesture classifier, which allowed for more generalization without adding more complexity to the code.
+It's also easily extensible to more gestures, such as split or double down, which we collected in our dataset but decided not to include in the gameplay as mentioned above.
+We built the card classifier for a specific deck of cards, i.e. it can only work with one type of cards at a time.
+We made sure to make it easy to load and use different decks, provided images of it.
+The size of a deck of cards creates a 52-dimensional classification problem, which we decided would be best solved with a minimum difference algorithm.

 #### Design Choices Impact
 ##### Robustness
 By using forward kinematics, Baxter's motion was very consistent and robust, able to regularly achieve satisfactory results over several trials.
 The drawing motion was quite consistent; apart from unexpected suction gripper failures Baxter was able to draw cards easily.
 However, due to the use of dual suction grippers and the way we had Baxter hand off the card between grippers, the card flipping action had less consistent results.
 Most of the time the card handoff went smoothly, but on occasion the receiving gripper would not activate in time or would end up slightly out of position, resulting in Baxter dropping the card.

-Our computer vision for recognizing hand gestures was quite robust, with high accuracy given a blank background and a particular camera distance.
+Our computer vision for recognizing hand gestures was quite robust, with high accuracy given a blank background.
+The way we collected and augmented the dataset allowed our to recognize gestures of multiple players from different angles and distances.
 For card recognition on the other hand, while functional in a testing environment our computer vision did not work well with the Baxter's head camera since the background of the captured image was too noisy.
 ##### Durability
 For Baxter's kinematics, by mostly using forward kinematics our motion system was quite durable, able to achieve the same position over and over again.
 Combined with MoveIt constraints and inverse kinematics for other actions, Baxter's movements are easily repeatable between different games of blackjack.
 ##### Efficiency